How it started

 To overcome this situation, AaZ-CH decided to finance the construction, the maintenance and the operational costs of a new residential building.
 Initiated in 2016, the construction of the residential facility was completed in September 2019.
 Its inauguration, scheduled for July 2020, was postponed to the summer of 2021 due to the pandemic.

 The project was designed by the architects (Atelier Tanka, Toulouse, France) who were responsible for the successful completion of the new LMHS campus inaugurated in 2014, thus leveraging their experience.

 - accommodate about twenty students from the most remote villages of Zanskar in 6 roomsof 15 sqm each

 - offer a study place for residents and allow the organization of private courses

 - A shared kitchenof 15 sqm and two bathrooms separated from the main building, one for girls and one for boys.

-- A 21 sqm accommodationfor a teacher or supervisor
+- A 21 sqm accommodation for a (female) teacher or supervisor

 This project respects two principles previously applied to the new campus:

-- Given the high level of sunshine in Zanskar, heating will be provided by solar panels and the use of a passive solar system (orientation of the building in relation to the sun, corridor serving as a thermal airlock).
+- Given the high level of sunshine in Zanskar, heating is provided by solar panels and the use of a passive solar system (orientation of the building in relation to the sun, corridor serving as a thermal airlock).